syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/template-studio.md

     ![RedirectedURI](images/RedirectedURI.png)

-5. Click save then Oauth client id will be created and copy that credentials.
+5. Click save then OAuth client id will be created and copy that credentials.

     ![ClientIdCreation](images/ClientIdCreation.PNG)